MarieComet/mc-acf-flexible-template/readme.md

 * Install and activate Advanced Custom Fields Pro 5.6 or greater.
 * Activate the plugin.
 * Export and Import will show on your flexible fields.
+* You can rename / delete your templates in admin > ACF Templates (edit templates on the road...)

 ### 2017-12-23
 * Initial Commit